trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 <figcaption>

-_Zoo director Lutz Heck to Hermann Pohle, the curator of mammals at the National History Museum of Berlin, 07.06.1934.
+_Zoo director Lutz Heck to Hermann Pohle, the curator of mammals at the National History Museum in Berlin, 07.06.1934.
 (MfN HBSB S004-02-05 Nr.
 97. All rights reserved.)_

 </figcaption>